Linacharlie0610/log-in-form/README.md

 * Clean, responsive design

-Technologies Used
+Technologies Used:

 Frontend: HTML5, CSS3, JavaScript

- How to Use
+ How to Use:

  enter username "Lina"

  and

  password "123456"

  then

  press the "Login" button

  then

- you'll receive the alert that will tell you if you have entered the correct credentials
+ you'll receive the alert that will tell you if you have entered the correct or incorrect credentials

  NOTE: This project does not link to anywhere its a simple frontend mini-project amde for practice purposes only Direct Access: